26 Jun How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy

 If you are considering Abdominoplasty to address torn or damaged abdominal muscles, it is essential to prepare for your consultation with a plastic surgeon.
 Before your appointment, gather your medical records, including any previous treatment information.
 Be prepared to discuss your concerns, symptoms, and goals for the surgery.

-During the consultation, your plastic surgeon will assess your overall health, examine your abdominal area, and discuss the potential risks and benefits of the procedure.
+During the consultation, your plastic surgeon will assess your overall health, examine your abdominal area, and discuss the risks and potential benefits of the procedure.
 They will ask you to obtain an abdominal wall ultrasound, indicating whether the separation is greater than 3cms.
-They will also provide you with detailed pre-operative and post-operative care instructions optimise results.
+They will also provide you with detailed pre-operative and post-operative care instructions to optimise results.

 Recovery after Abdominoplasty